jsacco/DataOnlyGadget/README.md

 - Abstract interface: implement KernelReadWrite (see KernelReadWrite.h).
 - A factory hook point: register your implementation in RwFactory.cpp.

-## How to plug in any primitive
+## How to plug an exploit primitive

-1. Implement KernelReadWrite:
+1. Start by implementing KernelReadWrite:
    Required: ReadMemory, WriteMemory, IsValidAddress, IsDriverAvailable.
    Optional if supported: SupportsPhysical, ReadPhysical/WritePhysical, VirtToPhys.
 2. Drop your source into the project and add it to DataOnlyGadgetTool.vcxproj.